 For Moist Soil – Common Milkweed, Red Milkweed.

 NECTAR PLANTS.
-Milkweeds are not the only plants they need.
-Adult Monarch butterflies seek nectar from a variety of other native plants, as well.
-The nectar provides energy to the adult butterflies and it fuels their flight.
+Don’t forget the nectar plants.
+Milkweeds are not the only plants that they need.
+Adult Monarch butterflies seek nectar from other native plants, too, which provide energy to the adult butterflies and help to fuel their flight.
 Fall-blooming natives such as asters and goldenrods are very important.
-The Monarchs need as much fuel as they can get on their long flight back to Mexico, in the Fall.
+In the fall, Monarchs need as much fuel as they can get on their long flight back to Mexico.

 Select Your Plants